iggredible/Learn-Vim/ch09_macros.md

 The `:normal` command accepts range as arguments.
 You can use this to run macro in select ranges.
 If you want to execute your macro between lines 2 and 3, you can run `:2,3 normal @a`.

-## Executing A Macro Across Multiple Files
+## Executing a Macro Across Multiple Files

 Suppose you have multiple `.txt` files, each contains some texts.
 Your task is to uppercase the first word only on lines containing the word "donut".
 Assume you have `0W~j` in register a (the same macro as before).
 How can you quickly accomplish this?